 More typical when a drain fails to run off properly is a lack of available pitch.
 That means that when the line was originally installed there was not enough difference in elevations from the building to the point of the connection to the public sewer for the drain to work properly by gravity.

 Eventually a line without proper pitch will fail.
-In other cases, due to poor workmanship, an extreme amount of pitch is placed on certain sections of the pipe until there is not proper pitch available for the rest of the line.
-In these instances careful analysis is required prior to repairing the system.
+In other cases, due to poor workmanship, an extreme amount of pitch is placed on certain sections of the pipe, until there is not proper pitch available for the rest of the line.
+In these instances of a backpitched pipe careful analysis is required prior to repairing the system.

-This is probably the most easily corrected of all house sewer problems, yet one people tend to needlessly live with.
+A sewer gas smell is probably the most easily corrected of all house sewer problems.
+It does not usually require any excavation work, or an extensive repair to correct.
+Yet it is one of those sewer problems that people tend to needlessly live with.
 Typically the smell of sewer gas inside a house is from a house trap that has loose caps or missing covers.
 The main purpose of a house trap is to have a water barrier blocking sewer gases from entering a house.
 Leaving the trap covers open or loose defeats the entire purpose.

 In other cases a sewer gas smell may be evident outside the house.
-This is typically from roof leader lines or outside area drains that are connected to the house drain outside the house and do not have traps.
-All plumbing drain connections should be trapped to prevent sewer gas from escaping.
+This is typically from roof leader lines or outside area drains.
+These drains are connected to the house drain outside the house and may not have traps.
+However, all plumbing drain connections should be trapped to prevent sewer gas from escaping.
 This also includes connections outside the house.
+In some cases where it has not rained for a while, the traps may have dried out.
+Simply pouring some water into the pipe before the trap will alleviate the sewer smell.
 [Read more about house sewer traps]

 A final word of advice about sewer problems